ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 ```

 A-ha!
 Using `CHANGE_POINT`, we can say that these errors clearly started occurring 80 minutes ago.

-Let's take stock of what we know:

-* a small percentage of users are experiencing 500 errors
-* the errors started occurring around 80 minutes ago

 # Parsing logs with ES|QL